SanderMertens/flecs/README.md

 [OS API Impl](https://flecs.docsforge.com/master/api-os-api-impl/)   | Default OS API implementation for Posix/Win32    | FLECS_OS_API_IMPL   |

 ## Flecs Hub
-Flecs Hub is a handy collection of repositories built with Flecs that showcase basic ways of how to build engine features like input handling, transformations and rendering:
+Flecs Hub is a collection of repositories that show how Flecs can be used to build game systems like input handling, hierarchical transforms and rendering.

 Module      | Description
 ------------|------------------